Pqko0/Simple-login/readme.md

 ## Notice

 Allowed for personal usage or other.
-**Give credits for usage!
+**Give credits if using this!
 Without and credits I will stop releasing any projects like this.**

 ## Usages